ozbunae/Housing_Data/README.md

-# Phase 2 Project
+# Housing Data Project

 ## Project Description
 For this project I used housing data from King County Washington which is the Seattle area.
-Moving on from basic EDA, this project centers around using linear regression and ordinary least squares methods to predict the price of housing data.
+Moving on from basic EDA, this project centers around using linear regression and ordinary least squares methods to predict the price of housing data and find out what features have a large effect on the price of a home in this area.

 ### 1.1 The Data